lycus/mci/docs/instruction_set.rst

 * Calls to other functions cannot be inlined.
 * All optimizations that would affect the layout of the stack cannot happen.
 * Execution of the function within the interpreter becomes impossible.
+* It must be the only instruction in the function.

 Of course, usage of this instruction results in unportable code.